Super Rugby Aotearoa: Crusaders coach Scott Robertson hopes to overcome 'huge' injuries ahead of Hurricanes clash

-Crusaders coach Scott Robertson admits the latest string of injuries to hit his side could prove to be a "challenge" but he's remaining confident in the enviable depth of his squad.
+Crusaders coach Scott Robertson admits the latest string of injuries to hit his side could prove to be a challenge.

-The Crusaders, who sit comfortably at the top of the Super Rugby Aotearoa ladder, will be without Braydon Ennor for this Saturday's clash against the Hurricanes after the midfielder injured his foot in their win over the Blues two weeks ago.
+The Crusaders, who sit comfortably atop the Super Rugby Aotearoa ladder, will be without Braydon Ennor for this Saturday's clash against the Hurricanes after the midfielder injured his foot in their win over the Blues two weeks ago.

-Ennor's absence in the team – possibly for another two weeks – follows season-ending injuries to vice-captain David Havili (thumb) and loose forward Ethan Blackadder (knee), who join skipper Scott Barrett and standout flanker Cullen Grace on the sideline.
+Ennor's absence – possibly for another two weeks – follows season-ending injuries to vice-captain David Havili (thumb) and loose forward Ethan Blackadder (knee), who join skipper Scott Barrett and standout flanker Cullen Grace on the sideline.

-Robertson lamented the loss of his players, especially utility back Havili, but was also excited to give opportunities to others, with the versatile Fetuli Paea given his first chance to start alongside Jack Goodhue in the midfield.
+Robertson lamented those losses, especially utility back Havili, but was also excited to give opportunities to others, with the versatile Fetuli Paea given his first chance to start alongside Jack Goodhue in the midfield.

-"Fetuli's a good man and a good player and he's taken his opportunities when he's been given them.
+"Fetuli's taken his opportunities when he's been given them.
 Got a lot of faith with him at 13 with Jack so hopefully the combination [works well].
 He's been there training for quite a while during the season and now's his chance."

 Robertson was ultimately looking at the bright side of things despite the injuries, in what is a squad still packed with talent across the board.